jecki/DHParser/README.md

 DHParser has been developed with three main purposes in mind:

-1. Developing for domain specific languages and notations, either existing notations, like, LaTeX, or newly created DSLs, like the [Medieval-Latin-Dictionary-DSL](https://gitlab.lrz.de/badw-it/mlw-dsl-oeffentlich).
+1. Developing parsers for domain specific languages and notations, either existing notations, like, LaTeX, or newly created DSLs, like the [Medieval-Latin-Dictionary-DSL](https://gitlab.lrz.de/badw-it/mlw-dsl-oeffentlich).